-This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "Canon imageRUNNER ADVANCE C5200 Series 2600.1 model Version 1.3" (hereinafter referred to as the "TOE") developed by Canon Inc., and the evaluation of the TOE was finished on 2014-11 by Mizuho Information & Research Institute, Inc., Information Security Evaluation Office (hereinafter referred to as the "Evaluation Facility").
+This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "Canon imagePRESS C800/C700/C700L/C600 2600.1 model Version 1.0" (hereinafter referred to as the "TOE") developed by Canon Inc., and the evaluation of the TOE was finished on 2015-11 by Mizuho Information & Research Institute, Inc., Information Security Evaluation Office (hereinafter referred to as the "Evaluation Facility").
 It is intended to report to the sponsor, Canon Inc., and provide security information to procurement entities and consumers who are interested in the TOE.

-Readers of the Certification Report are advised to read the Security Target (hereinafter referred to as the "ST") that is the appendix of this report together.
+Readers of the Certification Report are advised to read the Security Target (hereinafter referred to as the "ST") that is provided along with this report.
 Especially, details of security functional requirements, assurance requirements and rationale for sufficiency of these requirements of the TOE are described in the ST.